Olive Bagshaw 1931-2017

 As well as many more landscapes, Olive extended her subject matter to larger figure studies and nudes.

 1977 In 1977, her paintings across three genres were featured at a major exhibition at the City of Salford Art Gallery and Museum (19th August - 28th September).
 At that time, she was concentrating mainly on landscapes.
 47 paintings were included.
-See Appendix 5.
+See Appendix 5a and 5b.

 1985 Some paintings were exhibited at The Mall Galleries "Flowers and Gardens" exhibition in 1985.
 See below painting number 154.